arthur-ai/bench/docs/source/setup.md

 Running these commands will create a working directory to view example test suites from our github repo in the bench UI.

 ```
-# create a standalone working directory for bench examples and future test runs
-mkdir "bench_working_dir"
-cd bench_working_dir

 # clone the bench repo
 git clone https://github.com/arthur-ai/bench.git

 # checkout to the docs-cleanup branch
 cd bench
-git checkout docs-cleanup
+git checkout docs-cleanup # TODO: DELETE ONCE WE ARE MERGED INTO MAIN

-# navigate to the examples folder with the test run data
-cd examples
+# tell the local UI where to
+export BENCH_FILE_DIR="./examples/bench_runs/"

 # launch the UI
 bench
 ```

+When you want to view the local UI for your own test suites going forward, make sure your `BENCH_FILE_DIR` environment variable is configured to point to the location of your new test runs.

 ## SaaS (Coming Soon!)